sochalewski/EasyCodable/README.md

-# CodableNilOnFail
+# EasyCodable

 Easy failable optional enum properties in Swift Codable.

 ## Installation

-You can add CodableNilOnFail to an Xcode project by adding it as a package dependency.
+You can add EasyCodable to an Xcode project by adding it as a package dependency.

   1. From the **File** menu, select **Add Packages…**
-  2. Enter `https://github.com/sochalewski/CodableNilOnFail` into the package repository URL text field.
+  2. Enter `https://github.com/sochalewski/EasyCodable` into the package repository URL text field.
   3. Add the package to your app target.

 ## Why?